tormic/swift-classVSstruct-reading-swift-intro-000/README.md

 fred.weight = 999.2
 fred.homePlanet = "Mars"
 ```
+Cannot change a let instance,  homeplanet is a let constant, but the two others can be changed

 ### Question 2

 Can you fix the class definition above so that it _does_ work?
+Change the stored property type from let to var
 ### Question 3

 Take a look at this struct that represents an alien: